 A pregnancy craving differs from a regular craving in the sense that it's about a million times stronger.
 You wake up with a burning desire for a Chipotle burrito or an ice-cold root beer and will go out of your way to satisfy that craving.
-You'll drive miles upon miles to meet the craving and have no shame in waking your husband up in the middle of the night to go buy and cook you bacon.
+You'll drive miles upon miles to meet the craving, and have no shame in waking your husband up in the middle of the night to go buy and cook you bacon.
 Hey, what baby wants, baby gets, right?
 Let's take a look at the top foods craved most by pregnant women and why!

 Pregnant women love to chew on ice.
 Seems strange, since it's not really a food and doesn't seem in any way satisfying to those of us not with child, but for some reason pregnant women just can't get enough.
 Those with anemia are more likely to be seen chewing on ice, since it can relieve inflammation of the mouth and tongue (a common symptom of anemia).

 Women who crave pickles could be low in sodium, but there's no real proof of this.
-Some like the crunch, some like the vinegar and some like the refreshing taste.
+Some like the crunch, some like the vinegar, and some like the refreshing taste.
 Whatever it is, pickle cravings are nothing to be too concerned about.
 They're low in calories, easy to get and inexpensive.

 Potato chips, like pickles, are loaded with salt.
-Again, you could be low in sodium, but, more than likely, you're just desiring something salty and crunchy, and potato chips are what comes to mind.
+Again, you could be low in sodium, but more than likely you're just desiring something salty and crunchy, and potato chips are what comes to mind.
 Since they're high in fat and calories, try reaching for some low-fat popcorn instead.

 Pregnant women don't just crave junk food (surprisingly!).
 They crave fruit as well.
 You (and your body) want a healthy baby, so sometimes it needs extra healthy foods to make sure that happens.
 Fruits, such as watermelons and grapes, are cool and refreshing, all while providing your body and baby with a boost of vitamin C.

 It's not unheard of to see a pregnant woman eating a straight lemon or adding a ton of it to their water.
 Pregnant women crave sour foods.
 The reason?
-Your taste buds change and typically you like to "shock" them with super-sour or super-spicy foods.
+Your taste buds change, and typically you like to "shock" them with super-sour or super-spicy foods.

-And finally, even though some doctors say it's a no-no, coffee is commonly craved by pregnant women, especially those who drank it before conceiving.
+Even though some doctors say it's a no-no, coffee is commonly craved by pregnant women, especially those who drank it before conceiving.
 Coffee makes you more alert and decreases headaches and depression.
 Check with your doctor before deciding to partake in a cup o' joe, though.